Management Skills: Definition and Examples

 1. Leadership skills

-As a manager, you will likely be responsible for overseeing the work of others and motivating a team towards a common goal.
+As a manager, you would likely be responsible for overseeing the work of others and motivating a team towards a common goal.
 You might also be responsible for leading meetings, assigning workloads and supporting collaboration across teams and departments.
-Well-developed leadership skills will help you coordinate tasks and direct all parties to ensure work is completed according to plan and finished on time.
+Well-developed leadership skills would help you coordinate tasks and direct all parties to ensure work is completed according to plan and finished on time.

-These are also the skills you’ll need to adequately handle leadership duties such as employee evaluations and professional development.
+These are also the skills you would require to adequately handle leadership duties such as employee evaluations and professional development.

 Leadership skills examples: